kbarne12/unit-1/Readme.md

 I built this browser game because I love playing Blackjack.
 More inportantly I built this game to gain a better understanding of control flow and JS functionality.

 ## Getting Started
+Here is the link to play BlackJack keno-blackJack.surge.sh You start the game by placing a bet and let your BlackJack journey begin.
+If you were to lose just click the 'Play Again' button for another round.

 ## Images
 ![This is a alt text.](https://i.imgur.com/cQa2miz.png)